ContactEngineering/topobank/topobank/static/images/README.md

 Logo
 ====

-contact.engineering logo (ce_logo.svg and favicon) by Michal Rösler.
-Licensed under CC-BY.
+contact.engineering logo (ce_logo.svg and favicon) by Michal Rössler.
+The logo is licensed under CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/).